FLWL/aoc-ai-parser/README.md

 Scripts for generating random AoC AIs, saving them as .per files and parsing .per files into tree structures.

 # Notes
-* As of now, this only saves the generated AIs in a valid .per format, but cannot actually load any existing AI because of the incomplete AI language definitions in ai_constants.py
+* As of now, this only saves the generated AIs in a valid .per format (and loads back the ones saved by itself), but cannot actually load any existing AI because of the incomplete AI language definitions in ai_constants.py
 * Trees used are from the `anytree` package

 # Demo code (main.py)